 Faulty power strips are a leading cause of home fires, and they can fry your electronics if they’re not in top condition.

-The latex material breaks down quickly and tiny cracks can create a hiding place for germs.
+The latex material in pacifiers breaks down quickly and tiny cracks can create a hiding place for germs.

-Wood is very porous, which means wooden spoons can retain germs and bacteria like E. coli from raw meats.
+Wood is very porous, which means wooden spoons can hang on to germs and bacteria (like E. coli from raw meats).

-Wooden spoons should be replaced after five years (or earlier if the wood is cracked or chipped, providing crevices in which bacteria can thrive).
+Wooden spoons should be replaced after five years (or earlier if the wood is cracked or chipped, providing crevices where bacteria can thrive).